2underscores-vic/articles/realloc4cpp/realloc4cpp.md

 1. At least custom allocators can benefit right now.
 2. The feature is completely optional, it doesn't affect existing allocators.
    ("You don't pay for what you don't use").
-3. The system allocators are written in C. C users are happy with `realloc()`.
+3. Support for the feature can be eventually added to the system allocators.
-   Nothing similar for C++ is offered because C++ don't use reallocation in any form. `realloc()` is not appropriate for C++.
-So let's break the vicious circle!
-System allocators can implement this interface in the future.
+   Today they don't provide any form of reallocation appropriate for C++ because C++ containers don't use reallocation anyway.
+C++ doesn't use reallocation for containers because system allocators don't provide appropriate support...
+Let's break the vicious circle by adding such support to C++ containers first.

 ## Proposal